 Notable locations in zip code 75229

-Dallas Fire - Rescue Station 2 (A), Dallas Fire - Rescue Station 30 (B), Korean Christian Community Center
+Dallas Fire - Rescue Station 2,, Dallas Fire - Rescue Station 30, Korean Christian Community Center

-In 1924 Ira De-Loache bought a 56-acre (23 ha) farm.
+In 1924 Ira De-Loache bought a 56-acre farm.
 Preston Hollow's first lots were carved out of the former farm parcels.
 De-Loache and Al Joyce developed Preston Hollow, with development largely occurring in the 1930s.
 At first Preston Road was the area's only connection to Downtown Dallas.
 Terry Box of The Dallas Morning News said that the Northwest Highway "was nothing more than muddy right of way."
 The area that would later become Preston Center was a Dairy Farm in the early to mid-20th Century.